RyanSolo125/ST10480375_WEDE5020_POE/README.md

 Added README file, Website Proposal, and html file structure.

+Tools Used:

+Smartdraw for diagrams, Microsoft Word for text, Visual Studio for code.

 References:

 •	Big Web Media, (2024) How Much Does A WordPress Website Cost in South Africa?
 [Online] Available at: https://www.bigwebmedia.co.za/how-much-does-a-wordpress-website-cost-to-make/